XHCMR-FM

-XHCMR-FM is a radio station on 105.3 FM in Cuautla, Morelos, Mexico.
-It is owned by CapitalMedia and carries its Lokura FM adult hits format.
+XHCMR-FM is a radio station on 105.3 FM in Cuautla, Morelos, Mexico and serving Cuernavaca.

 History

 XHCMR received its concession on October 15, 1987.
 It was owned by Jaime Morales Guillén until his death, at which time the station was transferred to its current concessionaire.

+It was known as Estéreo Latina and was operated by Grupo Stereo Mundo until 2009, when Grupo Radiorama began operating XHCMR with the Ke Buena franchise grupera format from Televisa Radio.
+When Radiorama's family members split in 2013, resulting in the creation of separate clusters of Grupo Radiorama and Grupo Audiorama Comunicaciones, Ke Buena moved to XHCM-FM 88.5.
+At that time, Capital Media began operating the station with a pop format known as Capital FM.

-On June 8, 2020, XHCMR was one of seven stations to debut the new Lokura FM adult hits brand, flipping from pop as Capital FM.
+On June 8, 2020, XHCMR was one of seven stations to debut the new Lokura FM adult hits brand.
+In January 2024, XHCMR abandoned the Lokura FM network and returned the Ke Buena brand to the frequency under the management of Corporativo Radiológico (owner of XHTIX-FM 100.1).